 The amendments to HKAS 1 are effective for annual reporting period beginning on or after 1 January 2023 and are applied prospectively.
 Earlier application is permitted.
-Except for the disclosures of accounting policies in note 2 may need to be revised to cope with the above changes, the directors expect that the amendments have no other material impact on the consolidated financial statements.
+Except for the disclosures of accounting policies in note 2 to the consolidated financial statements may need to be revised to cope with the above changes, the directors expect that the amendments have no other material impact on the consolidated financial statements.